sighjs/sigh/README.md

 The following methods are available:
   * `applySourceMap(nextSourceMap)`: apply a new source map on top of the resource's existing source map.

+### Incremental rebuilds and plugins

+Due to the way Sigh's event stream works processing never needs to be repeated, only work relating to the actual files changed is performed.
+In most cases caching isn't necessary, in the few cases where it is Sigh handles it transparently.
+Library code available to plugin writers makes it simple to handle caching in cases where it is necessary.

 # Built-in plugins